Background pattern

 • St. John's Wort (Hypericum perforatum), a herbal product used to treat depression and other conditions.

-You should avoid using these medicines during treatment with Everolimus TAD.
+These medicines should be avoided during treatment with Everolimus TAD.
 If you are taking any of them, your doctor may prescribe a different medicine, or may change your dose of Everolimus TAD.

 Taking Everolimus TAD with food and drinks

 Do not take grapefruit or grapefruit juice while taking Everolimus TAD.
-It may increase the amount of everolimus in your blood, possibly to a harmful level.
+It may increase the amount of everolimus in the blood, possibly to a harmful level.

 Pregnancy, breastfeeding, and fertility